Baozzz04/WEB103_Group16/README.md

 ### Inspiration

 As the year ends, it's the perfect time to express gratitude and celebrate special moments with loved ones.
 Our platform allows you to order personalized video messages from your favorite celebrities, offering a unique and heartfelt way to connect with those you care about.
 Whether it's for a birthday, holiday, or just to make someone's day, these customized messages create lasting memories, making every occasion more meaningful and unforgettable.
-With an easy-to-use interface and a wide selection of celebrities, you can give a truly thoughtful gift that speaks from the heart.
+With an easy-to-use interface and a wide selection of celebrities, you can give a truly thoughtful gift that speaks from the heart.s

 ## Tech Stack